 At the top of Figure 5.10, option (a) uses two separate CISes, one to carry the left audio channel and the other to carry the right channel.
-Below that, Option (b) sets the Channel Allocation to 2, so that both of the LC3 encoder outputs are concatenated into a single payload by the Controller (the Link Layer - LL), which is sent in a single CIS.
+Below that, Option (b) sets the Channel Allocation to 2, so that both of the LC3 encoder outputs are multiplexed into a single payload by the Controller, which is sent in a single CIS.
 At the Acceptor, the individual left and right payloads are separated in the Controller, decoded and rendered as individual channels after the Presentation Delay.
-(The Controller is shown as the LL block (Link Layer) in the diagrams.
-Where it is not multiplexing a stream, but simply transmitting or receiving a single channel codec frame, it is omitted to simplify the diagrams.)
+The multiplexing and demultiplexing of the encoded packets can be performed in the host or the controller.
+That is up to the implementation.